safurrier/data_science_toolbox/README.md

     │   │
-    │   ├── gists                  <- Code gists with commonly used code (change to root │   │                             directory, connect to database, profile data, etc) │   ├── io                     <- Code for input/output utilities │   ├── etl                    <- For building reproducible ETL pipelines, including data │   │                             checks and transformers
+    │   ├── gists                  <- Code gists with commonly used code (change to root │   │                             directory, connect to database, profile data, etc) │   ├── data_checks            <- Code for data checks and assertions │   ├── io                     <- Code for input/output utilities
+    │   ├── etl                    <- For building reproducible ETL pipelines, including data │   │                             checks and transformers